cotodevel/snemulds/README.md

 SnemulDS 0.6b Original Sources (because codebase it´s not either 0.5 or 0.6a from snemuldsx source codes)...
 This is based from real 0.6.a sources archeide left years ago and I managed to find.

+End-users:

+Instructions:

+How to get the latest working version:

+    - Download latest sources from Master branch: https://bitbucket.org/Coto88/SnemulDS/get/HEAD.zip
+    - Download and copy, either /arm7dldi -> SnemulDS.nds or /arm9dldi -> SnemulDS.nds from /release folder, snemul.cfg as well, in SD:/ root folder.
+If it prompts for overwrite: Yes to All. arm7dldi and/or arm9dldi may work in your card.
+The one working will emit emulation sound.

+	- Then run SNEmulDS.nds

+Programmers:
 /release folder has precompiled binaries for you to enjoy

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.